 - 3/4 cup water

-- Combine the flour, sugar, baking soda and salt.
-Beat in the sour cream and eggs.
-Set aside.
+- Sift together the flour, cocoa powder, sugar, baking soda and salt.

-Pour batter into prepared pan.
-Bake in the preheated oven for 20 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 20 minutes, or until a toothpick comes out clean.

-Stir in the confectioners' sugar and vanilla, mixing until blended.
+- Whisk in the powdered sugar and vanilla until smooth.